Caribbean attractions

 Both Havensight Mall and Charlotte Amalie town have a wide assortment of casual restaurants.
 U.S. dollars, credit cards and traveler's checks are widely accepted.

-Havensight Mall restaurants include Beni Iguana’s Sushi Bar & Restaurant, Barefoot Buddha (sandwiches), Havensight Café, Hooters, Paradise Gate, Paradise Point Bar & Café, Senor Frogs, The Delly Deck and The Great Wall Chinese Restaurant.
+Havensight Mall restaurants include Beni Iguana’s Sushi Bar and Restaurant, Barefoot Buddha (sandwiches), Havensight Café, Hooters, Paradise Gate, Paradise Point Bar and Café, Senor Frogs, The Delly Deck and The Great Wall Chinese Restaurant.

 Taxis on St. Thomas are not metered.
 The Virgin Islands Taxicab Division sets rates, which are per person and per destination.